FusionAuth/fusionauth-site/site/_posts/2023-04-20-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 docker compose up -d
 ```

 This will start a WordPress instance on port 8030 and a FusionAuth instance on port 9011.
-Now, finish the installation of WordPress by opening up a browser window and navigating to `localhost:8030`.
+Now, finish the installation of WordPress by opening up a browser window and navigating to the following adress.
+`localhost:8030`

 You should be greeted with this screen:

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/wordpress-initial-screen.png" alt="Choosing a language for WordPress installation." class="img-fluid box-shadow" figure=false %}

-Choose your preferred language and click "Continue.”
+Choose your preferred language and click "Continue”.

 On the next page, enter the site title and create an admin account by providing a username, email, and password.